realtechsupport/cocktail/README.md

 c) Update settings

-Update the settings and file parameters to reflect your VM installation.
+Update the settings and file parameters corresponding to paths on your VM.

 	nano settings.txt